How To Pick The Perfect Flooring For Your New Home

 Let us get one thing out of the way- maintenance work related to the flooring is expensive!
 If you have to do it annually, you will incur heavy costs.
 This means that you will have to pick flooring, which is good enough and durable and requires little or no maintenance.

 Doing the flooring all over again is going to create a mini storm in your life.
-From rearranging furniture to no-access rooms in the house, it is slowly going to turn into a nightmare.
+From rearranging furniture to in-access rooms in the house, it is slowly going to turn into a nightmare.
 It is best that you consider maintenance options before deciding on one.

 3. Do you have to install different flooring in different parts of the house?

-Even though this is something, which is basic and quite generic, many people do not pay attention to it.
+Even though this is something which is basic and quite generic, many people do not pay attention to it.
 You cannot install solid wood flooring in your bathroom!
 Neither can you install marble flooring on your front porch?

 This has a lot to do with form and function.
 Wooden flooring should not be installed in places where you are going to have a water presence.
 This is why there are ruts and mosses, which start building on damp and mushy places like basements.

-Different Types of Flooring for New Homeowners:
+Different Types Of Flooring For New Homeowners:

 In the previous sections, we spoke about why it is important to be careful when choosing the right flooring for your new house.
-In this section, we will help new homeowners with some examples of the various types of flooring options, which they can consider.

-1. Solid Wood Flooring:
+1. Solid Wood Flooring

 Solid Wood Flooring

 If you go to some of the best and most luxurious homes, hotels or resorts, you will always find solid wood flooring.
-This is because there is still no other material, which can match the beauty, aesthetic appeal, and durability or a well-maintained solid wood flooring.
+This is because there is still no other material which can match the beauty, aesthetic appeal, and durability or a well-maintained solid wood flooring.

-2. Engineered Wood Flooring:
+2. Engineered Wood Flooring

 Engineered Wood Flooring